0xLeif/AppState/README.md

 - **Application:** Centralized class for all application-wide data with built-in observability for reactive changes.
 - **State:** Struct for encapsulating and broadcasting value changes.
 - **StoredState:** Struct for encapsulating and broadcasting stored value changes, using `UserDefaults`.
+- **FileState:** Struct for encapsulating and broadcasting stored value changes, using `FileManager`.
 - 🍎 **SyncState:** Struct for encapsulating and broadcasting stored value changes, using `iCloud`.
 - 🍎 **SecureState:** Struct for securely encapsulating and broadcasting stored value changes, using the device's Keychain.